Debunking The ‘Protein Builds Muscles’ Myth, And What You Should Eat Instead

 2. Foundation Supplements Contain Powerful Bone-Building Nutrients

 You’ll find an abundance of Foundation Supplements in fruits and vegetables.
-Foundation Supplements are key bone-building nutrients described and recommended in the Save Our Bones Program, and the best place to get them is in specific foods that are rich in these supplements.
+Foundation Supplements are key bone-building nutrients described and recommended in the Osteoporosis Reversal Program, and the best place to get them is in specific foods that are rich in these supplements.

 Animal proteins do contain some healthful nutrients, but the vast majority of vitamins, minerals, and other bone-nourishing supplements like calcium, boron, silicon, magnesium, and antioxidants are found in fresh fruits and vegetables.
 And of course, muscle-building amino acids are present in abundance as well.